It's Trichy... Tr-tr-tr-trichyyyyy!

 Where does trichomoniasis infect?

-The protozoa parasite lives in the vagina and urethra (the tube that runs from the bladder to outside of the body) in women, and the urethra and occasionally the prostate gland in men.
-The infection rarely goes further into your body, so is mostly less serious as some other sexually transmitted infections (STIs).
+The protozoa parasite lives in the vagina and urethra (the tube that runs from the bladder to outside of the body), and the urethra and occasionally the prostate gland.
+The infection rarely goes further into your body, so can be less serious than some other sexually transmitted infections (STIs).

 How do I know I have Trichomoniasis?
 What are the symptoms of Trichomoniasis?

-Roughly 70% of people infected with trichomoniasis do not have any symptoms, but even without symptoms, you are able to pass on the infection.
+It can be pretty trichy to know you have it.
+Roughly 70% of people infected with trichomoniasis don't have any symptoms, but even without symptoms, you are able to pass on the infection.
 If symptoms do occur, they can include genital itching, a bad-smelling thin vaginal discharge, discharge from the penis, burning with urination, and pain with sex.

 Does trichomoniasis smell?

-The characteristic smell of trichomoniasis is a pungent fishy.
+The characteristic smell of trichomoniasis is a pungent fishy odour.

 How common is trichomoniasis?

-Trichomoniasis is the most common non-viral sexually transmitted infection in the world.
-It is also the commonest curable STI in the US, yet is less common in the UK.
+You might not have heard of it, but Trichomoniasis is the most common non-viral sexually transmitted infection in the world.
+It's also the commonest curable STI in the US, yet is less common here in the UK.

 How do I prevent getting trichomoniasis?